Dynkine/aurora/README.md

     - ### Exporting env variables

         I use a number of secrets that I provide as env vars: jenkins admin password, agent ssh keys and  github token.
 You have to set up these env vars in your environment.

         ```bash
-        # Create ssh key pair for Jenkins agent
+        # Create ssh key pair for Jenkins agent.
+This command uses default ~/.ssh path.
+Please change it if required
         ssh-keygen -t rsa -f jenkins_agent
         # Export env vars
+        # Export agent's ssh private key.
+Please update the key path if it's not the default one.
         export EXPORTED_JENKINS_AGENT_PRIVATE_SSH_KEY=$(cat ~/.ssh/jenkins_agent)
+        # Setup Jenkins admin password that you chose.
         export EXPORTED_JENKINS_ADMIN_PASSWORD=your_jenkins_admin_password
+        # Setup GitHub token to allow the pipeline pull the repo.
+Update the token if you'd use any other than my repo.
         export EXPORTED_GITHUB_TOKEN=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
+        # Export agent's ssh public key.
+Please update the key path if it's not the default one.
         export EXPORTED_JENKINS_AGENT_SSH_PUBKEY=$(cat ~/.ssh/jenkins_agent.pub)
         ```